Roadmap to Victory

 To create a climate that empowers elected officials and judges to do the right thing - including the U.S. Supreme Court - we need to grow and diversify majority support for the freedom to marry nationwide.
-Again using Loving as a measure, we are doing well, having moved from just about a quarter of public support 15 years ago to above majority support today – far better than the 70% of Americans who opposed interracial marriage in 1967.
+Again using Loving as a measure, we are doing well, having moved from just about a quarter of public support 15 years ago to supermajority support today (63%) – far better than the 70% of Americans who opposed interracial marriage in 1967.

-Over the past four years, Freedom to Marry and our partners have reshaped the national conversation on marriage around winning messages focused on love, commitment, and freedom, while highlighting the journey stories of people in the "moveable middle."
+Over the past five years, Freedom to Marry and our partners have reshaped the national conversation on marriage around winning messages focused on love, commitment, and freedom, while highlighting the journey stories of people in the "moveable middle."
 This shift away from a focus on abstract rights and benefits has been crucial to the exponential growth in support for marriage.

 To read more about recent polling demonstrating consistent majority support for marriage, visit Freedom to Marry's Polling Resource.
 To find more information on why marriage matters to same-sex couples, visit Freedom to Marry's page on why marriage matters.

 End Federal Marriage Discrimination

 Since the Supreme Court decision struck down a central part of the so-called Defense of Marriage Act, Freedom to Marry has guided a multi-faceted strategy to ensure that same-sex couples who are legally married are treated as such by the federal government for all federal programs and purposes.
 To ensure full and fair implementation of the ruling across all programs and across the country, Freedom to Marry helped to guide work with the Obama administration.
 We have proudly worked closely with, and relied on the expertise of, our movement’s legal organizations.